edvorg/lww-node/README.md

 - by batching replication messages
 - by using low-level networking protocols that have less overhead then http

+It's possible to achieve as many as 1 million concurrent chaos monkeys as long as set is sufficiently distributed and balanced across several nodes.
+Performance of single node is a subject to further analysis.

 ## Prerequisites

 Make sure that you have JVM and docker installed.